Back to Blog

 1. Reading Word-for-Word

-Scripts are frameworks, not scripts for a play.
-Use them to guide your conversation, not dictate it.
+A script is a framework, not lines for a play.
+Let it guide the conversation, not dictate it.

 2. Talking Too Much

 The best cold callers spend 43% of the call talking and 57% listening.
-Your script should include questions, not just statements.
+Build questions into your script, not just statements.

 3. Not Handling Objections

-Plan for common objections before they happen.
-Build objection responses into your script framework.
+Plan for the common objections before they hit.
+Bake your responses into the framework.

 4. Sounding Desperate